Ahmadjlallad/reading-notes/README.md

 # My name is Ahmad Jallad.
 I am 23 years old, live in Amman Jordan, Graduated as a power engineer.
-I am a gamer, tech enthusiast cryptocurrency trader.
+I am a gamer, tech enthusiast & cryptocurrency trader

 |corse No.| Read Link|
 |----|----------|